What is light pollution?

 The city of Brisbane was named after the astronomer Sir Thomas Brisbane.
 However, were he alive today he would be appalled to see what his city has done to its evening sky.

-Outdated roadway lighting systems and poor control of illumination levels and light installation and placement have left Brisbane cloaked in a halo of light pollution that stretches for hundreds of kilometres beyond the city boundary.
+Outdated roadway lighting systems, poor control of illumination levels, poor light installation and placement have left Brisbane cloaked in a halo of light pollution that stretches for hundreds of kilometres beyond the city boundary.

 Children living in Brisbane today may be taught about the wonder of our Milky Way Galaxy but never actually see the band of countless stars that pass overhead every night.
 This is a loss to us all.

 Light is the basis of all life.
 However, living organisms have evolved with the natural day-night cycle.
 Plants, animals, and humans, all require the natural day-night cycle for biological systems to function properly.
 Excessive night-time illumination, and in particular excessive blue wavelength light at night, can have profound implications for plants, animals and people.

 A definition of light pollution